 Your doctor may or may not be aware of the story recounted in the podcast Bad Batch and of the injury to patients in this instance.
 But more than likely he or she is aware that one of the risks of stem cell treatments is the risk that a patient may choose treatment from a provider who is poorly qualified and whose interest in patient well being is less than profound.
 The truth is that in South Carolina most of the stem cell providers are not physicians, but instead are non-medical providers such as chiropractors who have hired a physician (with no experience) to simply inject cells.
 Why hire a physician?
 Because by law the Chiropractor is not allowed to give injections.
 How do these offices know if the patient is really a good candidate for this therapy or not? …..Well, unfortunately in many instances ALL who are willing to pay are candidates!
 Your doctor likely knows this too.

 So if Regenerative Medicine has Potential in many areas, but more research is needed

-Has stem cell been proven effective for anything?
+Has cellular therapy been proven effective for anything?

 Many patients come to us for knee pain secondary to arthritis.
-We share Mayo Clinic’s belief that regenerative treatments can help with arthritis pain in the knee, and in other joints, and we use the same techniques as Mayo.
+We share Mayo Clinic’s belief that regenerative treatments can help with arthritis pain in the knee, and in other joints, and we use the same techniques using autologous treatments.
 We also believe that when compared to the poor outcomes associated with the current standard of care: